 The Caldera Cone is a very cleverly designed alcohol stove system.
-The base configuration includes an alcohol stove, a fuel bottle, measuring cup, a combination pot holder/wind screen (The Cone), and two plastic tumblers that can be used as cups or bowls and screw together to store the system in your pack.
+The base configuration includes an alcohol stove, a fuel bottle, a measuring cup, a combination pot holder/windscreen (The Cone), and two plastic tumblers that can be used as cups or bowls and screw together to store the system in your pack.
 This helps keep the metal edges of the Cone from ripping up any of the gear in your pack and can prevent fuel from spreading to your pack contents if it leaks out of your fuel bottle.

 The cone itself is cut for a specific pot size.
 This makes it possible to use the wind screen as a pot holder and helps position the stove at an optimal distance from the bottom of your pot for increased burn efficiency.
 This can be problematic if you use different pots for different seasons, like me, but if you don’t, it’s not an issue.

 I plan on doing some long multi-week section hikes next year and an alcohol stove will make it easier for me to resupply fuel because I can get denatured alcohol at any hardware or paint store.
 Trying to find isobutane canisters, which is what I prefer to use on shorter backpacking trips, is nearly impossible in smaller towns and US postal regulations prevent me from shipping them to myself in a mail drop.

 For testing purposes, I used Trail Design’s most popular, aluminum Caldera Cone system which retails for $34.95.
 They also make several more expensive variations on this kit including titanium Cones, add-ons that can be used to burn wood or esbit tablets, or a so-called Sidewinder system that can be packed in a wide pot instead of the plastic tumblers.